snac-cooperative/snac_eac_cpf_utils/readme.md

     ./exec_record.pl config=agency.cfg &

 Get the values from the log file and create a unique list.
-This exciting command with a Perl one-liner is fairly standard practice in the Linux world.
+The exciting command below using a Perl one-liner is fairly standard practice in the Linux world.

     cat agency_code.log | perl -ne 'if ($_ =~ m/040\$a: (.*)/) { print "$1\n";} ' | sort -fu > agency_unique.txt

-The script worldcat_code.pl reads agency_unique.txt and writes worldcat_code.xml.
+The script "worldcat_code.pl" reads the file "agency_unique.txt" and writes a new file "worldcat_code.xml".
 It also creates a directory of cached results "./wc_data".
 Results from http requests to the WorldCat web API are cached as files in ./wc_data and therefore if you repeat a run, it will be much, much faster the second time.

     ./worldcat_code.pl > tmp.log